tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Negotiating with buggy servers

 Some server implementations are known to implement version negotiation incorrectly.
-For example, there are buggy TLS 1.0 servers that simply close the connection when the client offers a version newer than TLS 1.0.
+There are buggy TLS servers that simply close the connection when a client offers a version newer than it supports.
 Also, it is known that some servers will refuse the connection if any TLS extensions are included in ClientHello.
 Interoperability with such buggy servers is a complex topic beyond the scope of this document, and may require multiple connection